Table of Contents

 Location is usually the greatest attraction for families buying a barn conversion.
 A rural district where you might otherwise find it difficult to get planning permission to build, makes a barn conversion a good choice if you are looking for the perfect retreat from the city.

 Living in an attractive traditional home but with all modern comforts is another good reason why so many people choose this kind of property.
+It also provides a good alternative to buying an entire derelict farm for sale which holds far more responsibilities.

 Open living space and high ceilings make two other attractive features that are positive reasons to live in a converted barn.
 If converted tastefully and to high standards, your new home will also retain its value.